furrer-lab/abn/README.md

 ## Dependencies

 `abn` has a few **dependencies that need to be installed** before installing the package itself.
+Some are C/C++ libraries and some are R packages that are not hosted on CRAN.

+Below is a list of these dependencies with details on how to install and configure them:

 - <details>
     <summary><b>GSL</b></summary>